Skip to content

 Why discrimination claims matter more than unfair-dismissal claims

-• No qualifying period, apply from job advert stage, through interview, into employment, post-termination
+• No qualifying period.
+Claims apply from the job advert stage, through interview, into employment, and after termination.

-• Three-month limitation but with continuing-act doctrine extending in practice
+• Three-month limitation window.
+The continuing-act doctrine extends this in practice.

-Operationally: every UK HR process, recruitment, performance management, redundancy selection, promotion, termination, needs to be auditable against the protected characteristics.
-Teamed’s standard procedures bake this in.
+Every UK HR process needs to be auditable against the nine protected characteristics.
+Recruitment, performance management, redundancy selection, promotion, and termination are all in scope.
+Teamed's standard procedures build this in.

 Whistleblowing protections

-Under the Public Interest Disclosure Act 1998 (incorporated into the Employment Rights Act 1996), employees who make qualifying disclosures about wrongdoing have day-one protection from detriment and dismissal.
-Like discrimination, no qualifying period, no compensation cap.
+Under the Public Interest Disclosure Act 1998, employees who make qualifying disclosures about wrongdoing have day-one protection from detriment and dismissal.

 A qualifying disclosure must: